cortexlabs/cortex/docs/clusters/aws/networking/api-gateway.md

 ## Internal load balancer

 _This section applies if your API load balancer is internal (i.e. you set `api_load_balancer_scheme: internal` in your cluster configuration file before creating your cluster).
-If your API load balancer is internet-facing (which is the default, or you set `api_load_balancer_scheme: internet-facing` in your cluster configuration file), see the [internet-facing load balancer](#internet-facing-load-balancer) section above._
+If your API load balancer is internet-facing, see the [internet-facing load balancer](#internet-facing-load-balancer) section above._

 ### Create a VPC Link